Sovereignty as a Structural Force

 This does not eliminate competition.
 It changes its structure.

-Global monopoly becomes more difficult to sustain.
-Multipolar capability becomes more stable.
+Global monopoly becomes harder to sustain, while multipolar capability becomes more stable.

 Even if one ecosystem achieves temporary leadership, the existence of viable alternatives reduces the likelihood of durable global dominance.